JB1984/Vigenere/README.md

 The encrypted passage, this will then be decrypted.

-Since at the moment you can only decrypt i would suggest testing using a known combo of all these three things.
+Since at the moment you can only decrypt i would suggest testing it using a known combo of all these three things.
 Something like the first Kryptos passage (K1) which is:

 First Key: KRYPTOS
 Second Key: PALIMPSEST